tomi-vanek/microts/README.md

 ## Generator in detail

-The _openapi-micro-ts_ generator is a simple "one-shot" project initialization tool - after the code is generated, the service functionality is implemented with traditional manual coding.
+The microservice interface is defined in form of [OpenAPI 2.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) schema, as the libraries / tools used in generated code do not support the current version of OpenAPI yet.

-The microservice interface is defined in form of [OpenAPI 2.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) schema. (the libraries / tools used in generated code did not support the current version of OpenAPI yet...)
+Generated application code is in TypeScript language.

-Generated application code is in TypeScript.
 Basic features of the generated code:

 * TypeScript language
 * Application configuration in directory `/src/conf`